-Solvency II guidance Solvency II reference

-Insurers should recognise and value DA Art 15

-deferred tax balances in relation to all

-assets and liabilities that are recognised GL Valuation

-for solvency or tax purposes.
-(Final Report) - Table
+Insurers should recognise and value deferred tax balances in relation to all assets and liabilities that are recognised for solvency or tax purposes.

-Deferred tax balances (other than in

-respect of the carry forward of unused tax

-credits and unused tax losses) shall be

-determined by reference to the Solvency
+Deferred tax balances (other than in respect of the carry forward of unused tax credits and unused tax losses) shall be determined by reference to the Solvency II balance sheet.

-Il balance sheet.

-Only a positive value shall only be

-ascribed to deferred tax assets where it is

-probable that future taxable profits will

-lead to the realisation of that deferred tax

-asset.
-This assessment should take into

-account any time limits that apply to the

-carry forward of unused tax losses or

-credits.

-EIOPA's Final Report on Guidelines on
+Only a positive value shall only be ascribed to deferred tax assets where it is probable that future taxable profits will lead to the realisation of that deferred tax asset.
+This assessment should take into account any time limits that apply to the carry forward of unused tax losses or credits.

-EIOPA's Final Report on Guidelines on recognition and valuation of assets and liabilities other than technical provisions indicates that the measurement principles of IAS 12 (as applied to the temporary difference between Solvency II values and the tax values) are consistent with Solvency II's requirements.
-A corollary of this is that, consistent with IAS 12, vency II Valuation methods and assumptions rence sheet.
+EIOPA's Final Report on Guidelines on recognition and valuation of assets and liabilities other than technical provisions indicates that the measurement principles of IAS 12 (as applied to the temporary difference between Solvency II values and